 “Well I see more cheap brand cans in the garbage than I used to.
 Even last year when things were supposedly worse, people still drank Coke and Budweiser.
 But now it’s changed.”
 It’s Shasta and Natural Light.

-After meeting the astute homeless man I mentioned above I caught a bus to Skid Row to meet up with a woman I knew only as Special K. Special K was a photographer and homeless activist I was introduced to through a friend of mine.
+After meeting the astute homeless man I mentioned above, I caught a bus to Skid Row to meet up with a woman I knew only as Special K. Special K was a photographer and homeless activist I was introduced to through a friend.
 She invited me to Skid Row to help with a clean up she had organized.
 I’d been through Skid Row before – but never not in a car.
 Today there was no car, only me on foot in the midst of the largest homeless community in the United States.

 “I may be homeless, but I don’t have to look like I’m homeless.
 If I look like I’m homeless, I’ll always be homeless.”

-It kind of takes, “faking it till you make it” to a new level – doesn’t it.
+Veronica took, “faking it till you make it” to a new level.
 I know if I’ve ever met anyone like Veronica.
 I can say my life is better because it.
-And I thought … what a day as I got on the bus for 90 minute ride home.
+And I thought … what a day! – as I got on the bus for 90 minute ride home.
 I’ll just use the time to relax let everything sink in.

 Twenty minutes into my ride back to West L.A., we turned onto Wilshire Blvd.
 Wilshire was my old stomping grounds.
-On two occasions during the time I’d lived in Los Angeles I worked on Wilshire, mainly mid-Wilshire or Koreatown.
-Shortly a young Asian woman and what turned out to be her parents got on the bus.
+On two occasions during the time I lived in Los Angeles I worked on Wilshire, mainly mid-Wilshire or Koreatown.
+Shortly a young Asian woman and what I found out to be her parents got on the bus.
 They were all well-dressed, not the norm for the bus.
 The young woman sat in the seat next to me and her parent in front of us.
 They spoke what I found out later to be Mandarin.
 She spoke English, but they didn’t.
-After a brief conversation, I found out she was going to school at UCLA and this was her parents for the first time in the United States.
+After a brief conversation, I found out she was going to school at UCLA and this was for her parents, their first time in the United States.
 They wanted to take the bus so they could get a “real” feel for the city.
 This was my opening.

 Around 4:00 pm I got off the bus, alternating between being mentally exhausted and hyper-stimulated.
 Whatever it was, I was charged up – and only had a ten minute walk to Alex’s apartment.
 I was wrong.
 Ten minutes turned into an hour.

 The weather was great and people were walking their dogs and generally milling around in Alex’s neighborhood.
 A block from Alex’s I saw an old woman sitting on her 2nd floor balcony.
 I yelled up at her, “Good afternoon.”
 She responded back and inquired about my day.
 My response was a 90 second recap of my engagement filled day.
 Then she invited my up for a cup of coffee.
-At first I though, I should just get home – I’m exhausted.
-But then, how many times does this elderly women who looked close to ninety years old get a chance to entertain.
+At first I thought, I should just get home – I’m exhausted.
+But then, how many times does this elderly women, who looked about ninety years old, get a chance to entertain.
 I accepted.
 Margaret it turned out to be was a Holocaust survivor.
 For almost an hour she recounted her journey to the United States after being liberated from one of the camps.
-Fortunately she had only spent a short time there.
+Fortunately she had only spent a short time there as a child.

 Now she lived in West L.A. nestled between Beverly Hills and UCLA, one of finest institutions of higher learning in the world.
 If that isn’t the American Dream … then what is?

 Time is the bedrock of scarcity.
-If a person isn’t doing something meaningful in a given moment, he’s doing something less than meaningful.
+If a person isn’t doing something meaningful in a given moment, they’re wasting opportunity.
 By meaningful, I don’t mean productive, in an economic sense.
 I mean important to the person, to her own well-being.
-It’s not that we should be doing something meaningful with our time, it’s that we want to do.
-We want to express and receive affection.
-We want to be part of a group, a community.
-We want to be accepted.
-We want human contact.
+It’s not that we should be doing something meaningful with our time, it’s that we should want to.
+We should want to express and receive affection.
+We should want to be part of a group, a community.
+We should want to be accepted.
+We should want to be human.

-Our goal as a society must be to accommodate this need to engage, not create barriers.
+Our goal as a society must be to accommodate this need to engage, and not instead create barriers (which often the case).
 We have enough of those right now with the often generationally-driven entropy of community dissolve that is making isolation the norm rather than the exception.
 The higher our level of engagement is individually and collectively, the more well – physically, mentally and socially we will be.